Effective System Integration for your Digital Transformation ProjectTrivender Singh

 c) Data Caching

-For integrations which synchronise datasets across different systems for reference and data validation, consider a data caching mechanism to stop overloading of the target system with repeated data request queries where access to real time data is not required.
+For system integration which synchronises datasets across different systems for reference and data validation, consider a data caching mechanism to stop overloading of the target system with repeated data request queries where access to real time data is not required.
 The data expiry window should be worked out carefully depending on how frequently the source data changes.
 For example, there will always be a lag between an insurance policy setup and receiving a claim form, so delay in any data synchronisation should be OK.
 However, on the other hand synchronising payment data between the payment gateway and the accounts system should always happen in real time.

 4. Transaction Atomicity & closing the loop